 Secular policy and values are based on the principle of there being a separation between Church and State.

-In addition, a national Ipsos poll in 2016 showed that 78% of Australians supported the survey question: "How important do you think it is to separate personal religious beliefs from the business of government?"
+A national Ipsos poll in 2016 showed 78% of people supported the survey question: "How important do you think it is to separate personal religious beliefs from the business of government?"
 This principle is embedded in Section 116 of our Constitution.